 Beyond the current pilots for family violence cases, we know YourCase can be expanded and applied to many other cases.
 Empowering citizens with knowledge can be beneficial in countless scenarios, and Portable looks forward to discovering YourCase’s potential for more users in more and different jurisdictions.

 Below is an interview with Nicole Lee, who helped to design YourCase from a victim-survivors’ perspective, talking about her involvement with the project, the value YourCase has for victim-survivors, and the difference that it can make.
-Nicole was also interviewed by Radio National’s Patricia Karvelas when the YourCase pilot launched in 2020, which you can listen to here.
+Nicole was also interviewed by Radio National’s Patricia Karvelas when the YourCase pilot launched in 2020.